SayakKDutta/Analysis-of-News-Contents-on-the-Hamas-Israel-Conflict/README.md

 Future Work: This data can be pulled by API for the timeframe.

+### NOTE: To run the code one needs to copy the websites of the respective news (found in the notebook output) and include them in the respective dictionary found in the code and then on as it is.
+Or needs to change the page number by visiting the websites and manually checking the dates

 ## NLP Analysis
 ### Keyword Extraction
 - Keywords were extracted from the news articles using NLP techniques.